 Step 2: Purchase a houseboat that meets your needs

 Another critical consideration is whether or not you plan to move your home from place to place.
 Traditional houseboats were typically built to be more house than boat.
 While they could be transported with the aid of a tugboat, they were not classified as boats but rather as “floating homes.”
 If you purchase a catamaran with an engine, however, you will have the option of moving your home from place to place.
-In most cases, there are still some restrictions—most MetroSHIP models, for example, are only insurable for use with 75 miles of the coastline.

 Image by 6sqft